tobyweston/blog/source/_posts/2013-07-09-automatically-rebase-on-git-pull.md

   rebase = true
 ```

 In IntelliJ IDEA, when doing up SCM update, it may ask you how to go about the update.
-Here you can override the setting above to do a regular merge (`git fetch`, `git merge` or `git pull --no-rebase`), a rebase (`git fetch`, `git rebase` or `git pull --rebase`) or rely on the setting above in your config.
+Here you can override the setting above to do a regular merge (which is in fact a `git fetch` followed by a `git merge` or in one command, `git pull --no-rebase`), a rebase (`git fetch`, `git rebase` or `git pull --rebase`) or rely on the setting above in your config.